 WordPress Plugin Developers Owe You Nothing

 Okey, that may sound a bit harsh, but it’s true and I don’t know how else to say it.
-WordPress is available for free, and it’s supported by a large community of volunteers that keep the project going.
-WordPress is open source.
+WordPress is Open Source and available for free.
+WordPress is also supported by a large community of volunteers that keep the project going.

 There Are No Guarantees Online

 The fact that the Internet works as well as it does seriously impresses me.
 Have you ever stopped and realized just how amazing the Internet is, and how many people keep it running?
 I would argue that most people just use the Internet without any thought as to what’s involved to keep it going.
-Often times the technology industry is a thankless industry.
+Most end user thinks of the Internet’s inner workings as mystical and magical.
+Ya know there are real human beings behind the Internet current that are doing the majority of the hard work behind the scenes.
+Often times the technology industry is a thankless industry

 People on the street don’t walk up to us designers and developers and say “Wow!
 Thanks so much for contributing to the Internet, we appreciate you”.
 People simply consume content, watch videos, send tweets and poke people on Facebook and when they have a tech issue they freak out and have a temper tantrum like a 2 year old.
 Sigh…